valllabh/ocsf-tool/readme.md

 👍 OS and Architecture detected
 👍 Detected latest version of OCSF-Tool
-👍 Downloaded OCSF-Tool v0.1.3 (latest)
+👍 Downloaded OCSF-Tool v0.1.0 (latest)
 👍 Verified downloaded files
 👍 Extracted the Tar in ./ocsf-tool directory
 👍 Tar and Checksums removed

-🎉 Dwonload Complete!
+🎉 Download Complete!

-Go to "/workspaces/ocsf-tool/download/ocsf-tool"
+Go to "/workspace/ocsf-tool"
 And Run "./ocsf-tool"

 Usage:
   ocsf-tool [command]

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell generate    Generate help        Help about any command
+  completion        Generate the autocompletion script for the specified shell generate-proto    Generate a Proto file help              Help about any command schema-class-list List all classes in the OCSF schema

 Flags:
   -h, --help   help for ocsf-tool